Latest News for June - August 17

 Each Wednesday evening almost 50 men will indulge in deep breathing exercises and enjoy mental stimulation for a couple of hours.
 They call it singing and find the fun incredibly enjoyable and rewarding

 They also offer the opportunity for some more men to trial the experience on Wed 6th Sept and Wed 13th Sept. at 7.30 pm. in Ballyclare High School.

-The next two choir engagements are a concert in 1st Larne Presbyterian Church on the evening of Friday 24th November followed two days later by another concert in in Sacred Heart Church in Ballyclare on the evening of Sunday 26th November
+The next two choir engagements are a Harvest of the Sea service in Carnlough Presbyterian Church on the evening of Sunday 3rd december followed two days later by another open air concert in the Victoria Square Centre Belfast on the evening of Tuesday 5th December

 Call the choir secretary Hubert Greer on 028 9332 3696 to find out more but do yourself a favour and give it a go.